Minnesota Food Code Fact Sheets

 - Date Marking - To monitor and limit refrigeration time, refrigerated ready-to-eat TCS food must be date marked to indicate the date by which the food must be consumed.

-- Temperature/Time Requirements for Food - Certain foods are required to be cooked or held at specific temperatures for ensure safety of the food to prevent the
+- Temperature/Time Requirements for Food - Certain foods are required to be cooked or held at specific temperatures for ensure safety of the food.

 - Time/Temperature Control for Safety Foods - Time/temperature control for safety foods require time/temperature control for safety to limit pathogenic microorganism growth or toxin formation.